 - 1/8 t . salt

 - 6 whole cloves

-Out of interest I Googled Louise Dick.
+Out of curiosity I Googled Louise Dick.
 She was born in 1913 and died in 1967.
 She is buried in the Mount Hope Cemetery.

-Pickled Pineapple on Pork Medallions…It’s What’s For Dinner
+Easy Pickled Pineapple Chunks …It’s What’s For Dinner